HardlyDifficult/Tutorials/Chapter1.md

 <details><summary>How</summary>

- - In the 'Project' tab Assets/Code directory, create a new directory "Components/Movement".
+ - In the 'Project' window Assets/Code directory, create a new directory "Components/Movement".
  - Right click -> Create -> C# script and name it "InitializeRigidbodyOnStart".
  - Select the spike ball, click 'Add Component' and select "InitializeRigidbodyOnStart".
  - Double click the script to open it in Visual Studio (or Monodevelop).